-The WVU Reed College of Media is a student-centered journalism school that has been graduating journalists and strategic communicators since 1939.
+The WVU Reed College of Media is a student-centered journalism school that has been graduating journalists, advertising and public relations professionals since 1939.
 While rooted in tradition, the College of Media also offers an innovative curriculum and real-world experiences that prepare students for careers in today's media industry.
 Our graduates work in top news organizations and communication agencies around the world, leading the industry and transforming the media landscape.

 You can follow in their footsteps.